 The most common type of homeowners insurance is the HO-3 policy.
-HO-3s offer more expansive coverage than HO-2s, meaning that your home’s structure is safeguarded against all perils except for those specifically excluded (for example, earthquakes and floods) in your policy.
+HO-3 policies offer more expansive coverage than HO-2s, meaning that your home’s structure is safeguarded against all perils except for those specifically excluded (for example, earthquakes and floods) in your policy.
 Additionally, HO-3 insurance protects against damage to your belongings from named perils and provides personal liability coverage if you’re sued.

 HO-4 (tenant’s form)

 Also known as “renters insurance,” the HO-4 policy won’t cover the home’s structure.
 HO-4 insurance is designed for renters only, with coverage for loss of use (if the renter is unable to live in their rented house or apartment), personal property, and liability.

 Learn about how renters insurance works and what renters insurance covers.

 The HO-5 policy offers more protection than any other type of homeowners insurance.
 Personal property losses are repaid based on the replacement cost for the item, instead of the actual cash value.
 You’ll have higher coverage limits and less restrictions on perils.
 Learn about the difference between replacement cost vs. actual cash value.